Scope and Contents of the Collection

 Repository: |

-The Shahnameh Manuscript Fragment consists of 44 leaves of the Shanahmeh, or "Book of Kings."
-The leaves are a mixture of text and miniatures.
+The Shahnameh Manuscript Fragment consists of 38 leaves of the Shahnameh, or "Book of Kings," evidently removed at some point from a bound volume.
+The leaves -- some of which are still attached to one another -- are a mixture of text and miniatures.
 In most cases the text is laid out in four regular columns, though there are a few pages where the text is written in diagonal diamond-shaped pattern.
 The illuminations, which range from half-page to full-page, are richly colored and detailed; some have gold-leaf decorations.
-Of particular interest is one depicting the mother of Rostam recovering from his birth, which was the first documented instance of a caesarean.
+Of particular interest is one depicting the mother of Rostam recovering from his birth, which was the first documented instance of a caesarean delivery.

 A spreadsheet detailing the contents of each leaf, including chapter and verse, is also available.